kong0107/facebook-backup-tool/README.md

 * `js`:
   * `fbsdk-extend.js`: functions based on [Facebook SDK for JavaScript](https://developers.facebook.com/docs/javascript).
 * `dt`: developer tool, only for development.
   * `browser.html`: Log in Facebook and then browse it by client-side JavaScript.
-(No server needed)
   * `dbBrowse.php`: Browse MongoDB database on localhost.
   * `metadata.html`: Gets what's in folder `metadata`.
   * `template.html`: a template for new page.